-In September 2020, we entered into change in control and severance agreements with Dr. Kawas and Dr. Litton, which agreements provide for certain severance and change in control benefits as described below.
+In September 2020, we entered into change in control and severance agreements with Dr. Kawas, Dr. Moebius, and Ms. Mileson, which agreements provide for certain severance and change in control benefits as described below.

-If the employment of a named executive officer with whom we have entered into a change in control and severance agreement is terminated outside the period beginning one month prior to the date of a change in control and ending 12 months following that change in control (the Change in Control Period) either (1) by the company without "cause" (excluding by reason of death or disability) or (2) by the named executive officer for "good reason" (as such terms are defined in the named executive officer's change in control and severance agreement), the named executive officer will receive the following benefits if he or she timely signs and does not revoke a release of claims in our favor:
+If the employment of a named executive officer with whom we have entered into a change in control and severance agreement is terminated outside the period beginning one month prior to the date of a change in control and ending 12 months following that change in control (the Change in Control Period) either (1) by the company without "cause" (excluding by reason of death or disability) or (2) by the named executive officer for "good reason" (as such terms are defined in the named executive officer's change in control and severance agreement), the named executive officer will receive the following benefits if such named executive officer timely signs and does not revoke a release of claims in our favor:

-- a lump-sum payment equal to 9 months (or 12 months in the case of Dr. Kawas) of the named executive officer's annual base salary as in effect immediately prior to such termination (or if such termination is due to a resignation for good reason based on a material reduction in base salary, then as in effect immediately prior to the reduction): - payment of premiums for coverage under the Consolidated Omnibus Budget Reconciliation Act of 1985, as amended (COBRA), for the named executive officer and his or her eligible dependents, if any, for up to 9 months (or 12 months in the case of Dr. Kawas); and - with respect to Dr. Litton only, vesting acceleration of 25% of the shares subject to Dr. Litton's 2019 Company option award to the extent outstanding and unvested as of the date of the qualifying termination.
+- a lump-sum payment equal to 9 months (or 12 months in the case of Dr. Kawas) of the named executive officer's annual base salary as in effect immediately prior to such termination (or if such termination is due to a resignation for good reason based on a material reduction in base salary, then as in effect immediately prior to the reduction); and - for named executive officers other than Dr. Moebius, payment of premiums for coverage under the Consolidated Omnibus Budget Reconciliation Act of 1985, as amended (COBRA), for the named executive officer and his or her eligible dependents, if any, for up to 9 months for Ms. Mileson or up to 12 months for Dr. Kawas.